 In addition to the direct advantages that come with developing skills, our training initiatives promote discussion, mutual support, and the creation of networks of experts that stand the test of time.
 This interconnection is a key factor that we emphasize whatever the content and duration of the course.

-Intensive courses on key issues in vaccinology (ADVAC) and diagnostics (ACDx), are running every year for one or two weeks at the Les Pensières.
+Intensive courses on key issues in vaccinology (ADVAC), diagnostics (ACDx) and Antimicrobial resistance (AMR) are running every year for one or two weeks at the Les Pensières.

 Degree courses, such as the three trimester BAMS (Bachelor in Applied Medical Sciences) course in Mali and Haiti, have been created to train laboratory technicians and strengthen diagnostic capacity.